DominicGagne/Go-Concurrency-Visualizer/README.md

 # Go-Concurrency-Visualizer
-A Go runtime concurrency visualizer
+### A Go runtime concurrency visualizer

-Visualization of the common fan-in concurrency pattern.
-Note the goroutine towards the bottom receiving the aggregate merged results from many channels.
+Below if a visualization of the common fan-in concurrency pattern.
+Note the goroutine towards the bottom left receiving the aggregate merged results from many channels.

 ![](assets/fanInOne.gif)